torvalds/linux/Documentation/admin-guide/README.rst

    https://www.kernel.org/pub/linux/utils/kernel/ksymoops/ .
    Alternatively, you can do the dump lookup by hand:

- - In debugging dumps like the above, it helps enormously if you can look up what the EIP value means.
+ - In deging dumps like the above, it helps enormously if you can look up what the EIP value means.
 The hex value as such doesn't help me or anybody else very much: it will depend on your particular kernel setup.
 What you should do is take the hex value from the EIP